feldmanifier/Feldmanifier/README.md

-I created a Chrome extension called "Feldman-ifier" that replaces all images on any website with random photos of Corey Feldman.
+I created a Chrome extension called "Feldmanifier" that replaces all images on any website with random photos of Corey Feldman.

 Features: